 Slope (Gradient) of a Straight Line

-The Slope (also called Gradient) of a straight line shows how steep a straight line is.
+The slope (also called Gradient) of a line tells us how steep it is.

 Examples: